giodalmas/Financial-Mathematics-DS-reports/README.md

 (empirical)

-● Choose in Yahoo an asset which does not pay dividends and on which there is a book of European options
+● Choose in Yahoo an asset which does not pay dividends and on which there is a book of European options (I choose Block Inc. (SQ))

 ● Visualize in a 3D picture the implied volatility surface (as a function of the strikes and time to maturities) using the Call prices